alexcaza/build-names/README.md

 ## Back story

-I originally wrote a version [similar to this in Clojure](https://github.com/graingiant/build-names) and found that as a toy project, it taught me a surprising amount about the language.
+I originally wrote a version [similar to this in Clojure](https://github.com/graingiant/build-names), and found that as a toy project it taught me a surprising amount about the language.
 It touches most of the basic things you'll encounter while building a program, and gives an enjoyable output.
-So, I've decided this is going to become my go-to project when playing around with a new language.
+So, I've decided this is going to become my go-to project to start with when playing around with a new language.

 ## Building